swaraj-sodadasi/swaraj-sodadasi/README.md

 - [LinkedIn](https://www.linkedin.com/in/swaraj-sodadasi-3b5362262/)

-I say never be complete, I say stop being perfect, I say let's evolve.Let the chips fall where they may.
+I say never be complete, I say stop being perfect, I say let's evolve.
+Let the chips fall where they may.

 <!--
   # Hi there! 👋 I'm John Doe